[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 Set A - Set M

-As the accessory list on page five is designed to be a tick list, which can be printed if required, it's been left looking a little dry.
+As the accessory list on page five was designed to be a tick list that could be printed if required, it ended up looking a little dry.
 The next few pages aim to rectify this situation with illustrations where possible, and descriptions taken from catalogues (in italics).
 I'll also add a few comments about usefulness, user experiences and my own collection.
-I've added the dates that items were introduced, and phased out where I've been able to work them out.
+I've added the dates that items were introduced, and dropped where I've been able to work them out.
 Don't regard these as gospel though, as I don't have access to every single years catalogue, and sometimes items last longer abroad.

 November 2000: An especially big thank you goes to Nigel Hills whose scan of the 1949-50 catalogue has allowed me to include all the sets that had disappeared by 1967.
 (For the record they are Sets A, B, I, J, K, and L(a) ).